 The majority of the victims and the families of the deceased involved in the Sandy Hook shooting have chosen to file lawsuits against the estate of Nancy Lanza, claiming she was negligent by leaving a rifle unsecured in her home.

 Many shootings are not as “high profile” as Sandy Hook.
 For instance, every night in New York, someone is injured or killed by a shooting or gun violence.
-Our lawyers regularly bring civil lawsuits against third parties who’s negligent secured created the conditions that allowed the crime and shooting to take place.
+Our crime victim attorneys regularly bring civil lawsuits against third parties whose negligent secured created the conditions that allowed the crime and shooting to take place.

 In 2005, the U.S. Senate voted to pass the Protection of Lawful Commerce In Arms Act and a few months later President George W. Bush signed it into law.
 The purpose of this law is to prevent both the manufacturers and dealers of firearms from being held liable for the crimes committed with weapons they have either made or sold.